Devendra-Prajapat-Inventyv/Devops/Cluster_rolebinding/README.md

 sudo openssl x509 -req -CA /etc/kubernetes/pki/ca.crt -CAkey /etc/kubernetes/pki/ca.key -CAcreateserial -days 730 -in devendra.csr -out devendra.crt
  ```
 * `openssl x509:` This tells OpenSSL to work with X.509 certificates.
 X.509 is the standard format for public key certificates.
+* `-CA /etc/kubernetes/pki/ca.crt:` This specifies the path to the CA certificate (ca.crt) that will be used to sign the CSR.
+This certificate belongs to the Certificate Authority (CA) that will verify and sign your certificate.
+* -CAkey /etc/kubernetes/pki/ca.key:` This is the path to the private key (ca.key) of the CA. The private key is used to sign the CSR and generate the certificate.
+*
  ## Get the context
  ```
   kubectl config get-contexts